xdrip/xdrip_docs/docs/use/OOP.md

     Calibrations will be ignored when using OOP1.
     This is a safety feature as xDrip+ cannot perform sanity checks on data provided by OOP1.

 Two versions are available: [Libre 1 and Libre 2 EU](https://drive.google.com/open?id=13ERWcSVSFMLy9rhpbv5rArFrnDuAzriM) or [Libre 14 Days US](https://drive.google.com/open?id=172whZZYTyE_ZEuN0T-zhdMKhucy6jP-a).
+*Note: you need to be logged into your Google account to access the links above*

 Out Of process Algorithm must be [enabled](../misc/#out-of-process-algorithm) when using OOP1.